 Burial and Cremation Act 1964 (Health) – Nurse practitioners will be able to issue death certificates for patients in their care.

-Children, Young Persons, and Their Families Act 1989 (MSD) – Health practitioners will be able to carry out medical examinations ordered by the court when considering whether children or young people have been abused, if the court considers that these health practitioners are qualified for that purpose.
+Oranga Tamariki Act 1989 (MSD) (formerly the Children, Young Persons, and Their Families Act 1989) – Health practitioners will be able to carry out medical examinations ordered by the court when considering whether children or young people have been abused, if the court considers that these health practitioners are qualified for that purpose.
 In addition, a social worker will be able to ask for medical examinations to be completed by health practitioners qualified for that purpose.

 Holidays Act 2003 (MBIE) – Health practitioners will be able to certify proof of sickness or injury.